quakelton/discourse-quickstart/docs/INSTALL-email.md

 Filter with the string 'system'.

-* Ensure that `system_username` is set to an email address for an appropriate "owner" of the forum
+* Ensure that `site_contact_username` is set to an email address for an appropriate "owner" of the forum
 * Set `notification_email` to 'noreply@', 'nobody@' as appropriate.

 Filter with the string 'contact_email'